 Kids 5 and under: Free

-The 2017 Olympic College Athletics Hall of Fame Class will be the inaugural class.
+The 2018 Olympic College Athletics Hall of Fame Class will be the second class inducted into the Ranger Athletics Hall of Fame.
 The Athletics Hall of Fame was created to recognize and honor the outstanding athletic achievements of its former student-athletes, and the meritorious efforts of coaches, staff, alumni, and other individuals who have made significant contributions to the Olympic College Department of Intercollegiate Athletics.
 The Hall of Fame membership will span Olympic College's athletic history and will include many of Olympic's finest athletes, coaches and supporters of the program.

 The purpose of the Athletics Hall of Fame is to provide recognition and honor to individuals who demonstrate athletic excellence, outstanding support or dedicated service to the athletic programs at Olympic College, in one or more of the following areas: